mranisz/fmdummy/README.md

-# fmdummy text indexes library
+# FMDummy text indexes library

 ##What is it?
 The FMDummy text indexes are fast variants of the FM-index, a well-known compressed full-text index by Ferragina and Manzini (2000).
 We focus more on search speed than space use.
 One of the novelties is a rank solution with 1 cache miss in the worst case, which (to our knowledge) was not used earlier elsewhere.